 Unlimited Data Volumes

-You can move as much HubSpot data as you want without worrying about usage credits or overages.
+You can move as much data from HubSpot to Snowflake as you want without worrying about usage credits or overages.
 Instead of analyzing your ETL costs, you should be analyzing your data.

 Sign up and get started for free.
 You don’t need a credit card to manually trigger a data sync, so you can try all of our connectors before paying a dime.